 TGbf Editor: Please revise the first paragraph on Page 143 of D1.2 as follows.

 If the number of available sensing transmitters exceeds the available uplink resources, the AP may perform the frame exchange of transmitting an SR2SI Sounding Trigger frame and soliciting the SR2SI NDP transmission(s) multiple times during the TF sounding phase (see Figure 11-74f (Example of a TF sounding phase that contains multiple SR2SI Sounding Trigger frames)).
+The AP shall indicate the extra measurement exchange by setting the More TF field in the Common Info field of the first SR2SI Sounding Trigger frame to 1.

 SP: Do you agree to the resolutions provided in the document 11-23/1243r2 for the following 3 CIDs: 1733, 2286, and 2202?